gptdialogues/chatgpt-output-conversion/README.md

 # ChatGPT Output Conversion Tool

-This repository contains a collection of scripts for processing and converting downloaded ChatGPT outputs.
-The goal is to enable efficient and streamlined conversion of ChatGPT outputs from JSON to Markdown files and rename them based on their titles.
+This repository contains a script for processing and converting downloaded ChatGPT outputs.
+The goal is to enable efficient and streamlined conversion of ChatGPT outputs from JSON to individual Markdown files, renaming them based on their titles and creation dates.

 ## Workflow

-1. Download ChatGPT output as JSON using "backup.js" from [ChatGPT Backup Repository](https://github.com/abacaj/chatgpt-backup)
+1. Download ChatGPT output as JSON using "backup.js" from [ChatGPT Backup Repository](https://github.com/abacaj/chatgpt-backup).
-2. Merge individual JSON files into a single JSON file using `merge_json.py` (if you have multiple JSON files to combine)
-3. Convert the merged JSON file into a Markdown file using `json2md.py`
-4. Split the merged Markdown file into individual files and rename each split file based on the titles of ChatGPT discourse using `md_splitter_renamer.py`.
+2. Convert the JSON file into individual Markdown files using `json2md.py`, which will also rename the files based on the titles of ChatGPT discourse and their creation dates.

 ## How to Use

 ### Prerequisites

-You need to have Python installed on your machine to run these scripts.
+You need to have Python installed on your machine to run this script.

 ### Steps